AngshumanB/Design-Portfolio/README.md

 Hello Everyone,

-Here are the case study on few of my designs.
+Here are the case studies on few of my design projects.